d0k3/3DS-Tools-Collection/Readme.md

 **3DS Tools Collection by d0k3**
 ----------------------------

-This is just a small collection of various tools useful for modification of CIA and CCI files specific to the 3DS console.
+This is a small collection of various tools useful for modification and organization of CIA and CCI files specific to the 3DS console.
 This collection contains:
 * ctrtool and makerom by profi200 - https://github.com/profi200/Project_CTR
 * 3DStool by dnasdw - https://github.com/dnasdw/3dstool
 * xorer by archshift - https://github.com/archshift/xorer